StockNews.com Begins Coverage on Eagle Bancorp Montana (NASDAQ:EBMT)

-StockNews.com began coverage on shares of Eagle Bancorp Montana (NASDAQ:EBMT) in a research report issued to clients and investors on Monday.
+StockNews.com assumed coverage on shares of Eagle Bancorp Montana (NASDAQ:EBMT) in a report issued on Tuesday.
 The firm set a “hold” rating on the bank’s stock.

-Separately, Zacks Investment Research raised shares of Eagle Bancorp Montana from a “sell” rating to a “hold” rating in a research report on Tuesday, January 25th.
+Separately, Zacks Investment Research raised shares of Eagle Bancorp Montana from a “sell” rating to a “hold” rating in a research note on Tuesday, January 25th.

-In related news, Director Kenneth M. Walsh sold 10,000 shares of the company’s stock in a transaction on Tuesday, February 1st.
+In other Eagle Bancorp Montana news, Director Kenneth M. Walsh sold 10,000 shares of the firm’s stock in a transaction dated Tuesday, February 1st.
 The shares were sold at an average price of $22.40, for a total transaction of $224,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-7.70% of the stock is currently owned by corporate insiders.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+7.70% of the stock is owned by company insiders.

-Hedge funds have recently modified their holdings of the business.
-Bullseye Asset Management LLC lifted its holdings in Eagle Bancorp Montana by 12.0% in the 3rd quarter.
-Bullseye Asset Management LLC now owns 107,737 shares of the bank’s stock worth $2,408,000 after buying an additional 11,508 shares in the last quarter.
-The Manufacturers Life Insurance Company lifted its holdings in Eagle Bancorp Montana by 9.0% in the 3rd quarter.
-The Manufacturers Life Insurance Company now owns 373,499 shares of the bank’s stock worth $8,310,000 after buying an additional 30,745 shares in the last quarter.
-Millennium Management LLC acquired a new position in Eagle Bancorp Montana in the 2nd quarter worth $927,000.
-Fourthstone LLC acquired a new position in Eagle Bancorp Montana in the 3rd quarter worth $227,000.
-Finally, Dimensional Fund Advisors LP lifted its holdings in Eagle Bancorp Montana by 5.3% in the 2nd quarter.
-Dimensional Fund Advisors LP now owns 85,155 shares of the bank’s stock worth $1,958,000 after buying an additional 4,263 shares in the last quarter.
-Hedge funds and other institutional investors own 40.89% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in EBMT.
+Dimensional Fund Advisors LP boosted its position in shares of Eagle Bancorp Montana by 5.3% in the second quarter.
+Dimensional Fund Advisors LP now owns 85,155 shares of the bank’s stock worth $1,958,000 after acquiring an additional 4,263 shares during the last quarter.
+Renaissance Technologies LLC boosted its position in shares of Eagle Bancorp Montana by 3.3% in the second quarter.
+Renaissance Technologies LLC now owns 175,379 shares of the bank’s stock worth $4,034,000 after acquiring an additional 5,540 shares during the last quarter.
+Goldman Sachs Group Inc. boosted its position in shares of Eagle Bancorp Montana by 89.2% in the second quarter.
+Goldman Sachs Group Inc. now owns 19,624 shares of the bank’s stock worth $451,000 after acquiring an additional 9,251 shares during the last quarter.
+Royal Bank of Canada boosted its position in shares of Eagle Bancorp Montana by 197.1% in the second quarter.
+Royal Bank of Canada now owns 2,148 shares of the bank’s stock worth $49,000 after acquiring an additional 1,425 shares during the last quarter.
+Finally, Millennium Management LLC acquired a new stake in shares of Eagle Bancorp Montana in the second quarter worth approximately $927,000.
+41.33% of the stock is currently owned by institutional investors and hedge funds.

 About Eagle Bancorp Montana